Carnival Vista Ship Review [PHOTOS]

 The Chef’s Table ($) — a multi-course meal with wine pairings — is a “must visit,” but remember to book in advance and allow at least three hours for the experience.

-An often-overlooked area is the Fresh Creations salad bar in the adults-only Serenity area, featuring handmade salads and options like grilled chicken and tuna.
+An often-overlooked area is the Fresh Creations salad bar in the adults-only Serenity area.
+It features handmade salads and options like grilled chicken and tuna.

-There are two dining rooms on this ship: Reflections for traditional early and late seating and Horizons for anytime dining (which could change depending on the sailing).
+This ship has two dining rooms: Reflections for traditional early and late seating and Horizons for anytime dining (which could change depending on the sailing).

-Every sea day, breakfast was served in the main dining room, but the famous Seaday Brunch was only served once during our sailing.
+Breakfast was served in the main dining room every sea day, but the famous Seaday Brunch was only served once during our sailing.

-Other paid options include JiJi Asian Kitchen ($), where reservations were recommended, along with 24-hour room service ($), which offers a mixture of free and for-fee items.
+Other paid options include JiJi Asian Kitchen ($), where reservations were recommended, and 24-hour room service ($), which offers a mixture of free and for-fee items.

 As I write this, I’m looking at all the fees associated with dining, and it seems like a lot.
-Still, it’s worth noting that during lunch, Cucina turns into a complimentary pasta bar, and JiJi Asian Kitchen turns into a complimentary noodle bar.
+Still, it’s worth noting that during lunch, Cucina becomes a complimentary pasta bar, and JiJi Asian Kitchen becomes a complimentary noodle bar.

 Entertainment

-Carnival does a good job of creating entertainment and activities catering to different tastes, and Carnival Vista certainly fits into that philosophy.
+Carnival does an excellent job of creating entertainment and activities catering to different tastes, and Carnival Vista certainly fits into that philosophy.
 I found several spots for adults to unwind and socialize.

 I started my first day at the RedFrog Pub poolside on Lido Deck (not to be confused with the RedFrog Pub & Brewery located along the promenade), serving Caribbean drinks in a lively environment.